yanmarques/badcat/README.md

 ### Executing Custom Payload

-One of the advanced features of badcat is ability to execute custom payload.
+One of the advanced features of badcat is the ability to execute custom payload.
 Let me elaborate: one can inject a payload into executable memory and jump into it, just after the _attacker_ connected to the _server_.
 So what kind of usefull payloads one might inject?
 Bind tcp ones.
-Badcat actually expect you to use a bind tcp payload, it can't force you to though.
+Badcat actually prepares a port on the _server_ for you to use a bind tcp payload, you can set the payload to anything wanted though.

 Examples: